1.6 Evidence-based youth policy

 - It analyses the experiences and evaluations of these services from the perspective of young people.

-A summary in English was also published in 2015.
-The third youth report "National Report on the Situation of Youth in Luxembourg 2020 - Well-Being and Health of Young People in Luxembourg" includes a comprehensive set of qualitative and quantitative data on health and well-being of young people in Luxembourg.
+The third youth report "National Report on the Situation of Youth in Luxembourg 2020.
+Well-Being and Health of Young People in Luxembourg" includes a comprehensive set of qualitative and quantitative data on health and well-being of young people in Luxembourg.
 It also takes up current findings in relation to the COVID-19 pandemic.
-In addition to a differentiated descriptive analysis, the report identifies factors that explain systematic distributions and differences in health and well-being of young people (personal characteristics, family, school, peer group, places of leisure, welfare state conditions and programmes).
+In addition to a differentiated descriptive analysis, the report identifies factors that explain systematic distributions and differences in the health and well-being of young people (personal characteristics, family, school, peer group, places of leisure, welfare state conditions and programmes).
+The report and further material are available on the website www.jugendbericht.lu.

 Other data and analysis